 - Numerous trails and roads available throughout the property.

 - Florida law requires bicyclists under 16 to wear helmets.

-- Oak Hammock Interpretative Trail (3.4-mile roundtrip) is an unpaved trail running from parking area to Lake Hancock.
+- Alligator Alley Trail (2.5-mile roundtrip) is an unpaved trail running from parking area to Lake

 - Brochure describing trails available at trailhead.

 - Picnic tables are located along the road between the main entrance and the Nature Discovery Center.

 Access and Parking